 As expected, Nokia’s new Android flagship, Nokia 8 is now available for pre-orders in Nepal.
 Interested users can pre-book their beloved Nokia handset through online e-commerce site Daraz.
-The prebooking, which started from 20th of November will last until 30th of November, while users will get their hands on the phone on 7th of December.
+The prebooking, which started from the 20th of November will last until the 30th of November, while users will get their hands on the phone on the 7th of December.
 The phone can be currently booked for Rs.
 59,999, but Daraz has assured a great deal on the smartphone soon; courtesy of Daraz’s Black Friday event.
 After the end of the pre-booking period, the phone will go on sale for an official price of Rs.
 62,999.

 Update: The phone is now available for purchase from Daraz Online Shopping

 Though most of you are already aware of the specs, let’s outline it.
 The phone sports a 5.3-inch QHD display layered with Gorilla Glass 5, protecting the phone from minor drops and scratches.
 Despite boasting a similar design to Nokia 5, the Nokia 8 shouldn’t be taken for granted because of course, it’s a Nokia.
 And thanks to the series 6000 aluminum body, the phone is comparatively tougher than its counterpart.
 On top of that, the phone’s splash resistant with IP54 certification.
 The only downside of this phone tends to be its non-bezel less, which doesn’t seem like a deal-breaking factor for me.